-It’s a sad fact that the Christmas period – though well-meaning – can be an exceptionally wasteful time of year.
+It’s a sad fact that beneath the sparkle and glitter, Christmas can be an exceptionally wasteful time of year.
 From the hundreds of miles of wrapping paper discarded after Christmas morning, to the thousands of throwaway stocking fillers wrapped in single-use plastic, the waste created during the season of goodwill is enough to make anyone wince.

 But there is an easy way for food & drink lovers to skip the eco-guilt that comes with splurging on unnecessary gifts whilst also helping support their local food and drink producers and indie restauranteurs.